 Discovering Washington’s Historic Mines

-They can be very expensive so when you find them at a reasonable price you should scoop them up while you can.
+They can be expensive, so when you find them at a reasonable price, you should scoop them up while you can.

 Title: Discovering Washington’s Historic Mines: The West Central Cascade Mountains Volume 1 by Phil Woodhouse, Daryl Jacobson and Victor Pisoni

 Review: I was very surprised to see this book in my local used book store in the local history section being that it’s 300 miles from me, when I picked it up and saw the price of $5.95 you could not have pried it from my hands if you tired.
 I’m somewhat reading these backwards in order or release, as the latest volumes are for the areas we visit the most.
 This being the first book in the series, it’s smaller than the rest of them and doesn’t seem as comprehensive or as thoroughly researched, but it’s still far better than any other book covering the mines of that area.